 Build Quality & Design:

-The Phillips PH805 headphones are a great option for those looking for 2-in-1 wireless & wired Bluetooth headphones under less than the premium price tag.
+The Phillips PH805 headphones are a great option for those looking for 2-in-1 wireless & wired Bluetooth headphones for less than the premium price tag.

 Most people don’t really love over-the-ear wireless headphones as they become uncomfortably hot but luckily Phillips 805 allows for air circulation.

 We found these wireless headphones to be quite comfortable due to their well-padded ear cups.
-On the ear cup, there is touch control and on the back of the ear cup, there is a push/slide control that you can press to initiate wireless pairing and also long-press for power off.
+On the ear cup, there is a touch control and on the back of the ear cup, there is a push/slide control that you can press to initiate wireless pairing and also long-press for power off.

 On the right side of the ear cup, there is a 3.5mm input to charge the headphones, you just need to plug in the charging cable to the ear cups.